transistorfet/moa/docs/posts/2022-01-emulating_the_sega_genesis_part3.md

 </p>

 Well... it honestly doesn't look any different.
 In fact this is the same image from after the `Extend` flag was fixed, but before the sprites were fixed.
-I could not tell the difference, they were so identical, so I didn't even bother making another screenshot.
+I literally could not tell the difference between the image before and after fixing the sprites, they were so identical, so I didn't even bother adding another screenshot.
 No wonder I couldn't fix the sprites before, when I was using Sonic 2 to test with.
 The garbled sprites in Sonic 2 were caused by something else entirely.

 Are there any other test screens in the GenTest ROM that looked messed up?
 Sure enough, all the video output patterns are broken.
 I'll use the colour bleed test as an example.